Kicknride/KnR-WP-Theme/readme.txt

 == RECOMMENDED PLUGINS ==

-KnR-WP-Theme Theme support styling of  the following plugins from the WordPress Repository.
+KnR Theme support styling of  the following plugins from the WordPress Repository.

 1. Woocommerce Plugin [ if you want to display your site with products to sell online ]
 2. Newsletter Plugin